ibm-cloud-docs/cephaas/block_storage_volume_sds_view.md

 | Action | Description |
 |--------|-------------|
 | Delete | Delete the volume. |
 {: caption="Table 4.
-Actions menu options one the volume details page." caption-side="bottom"}
+Actions menu options from the volume details page." caption-side="bottom"}

 ## Viewing SDSaaS volumes from the CLI
 {: #viewing-block-storage-cli}